-History KS3 / GCSE: The story of Black migrants in England in Tudor times
+History KS3 / GCSE: The story of black migrants in Tudor England

-A short film, presented by David Olusoga, which explores the lives of some of the hundreds of Black migrants who were in England during the Tudor period of the 1500s.
+A short film for secondary schools, presented by David Olusoga, which explores the lives of some of the hundreds of black migrants who were in England during the Tudor period.

 Olusoga visits The National Archives in Kew, where he meets Dr. Miranda Kaufmann.